Stock Yards branch: History

 In 1956, another fire damaged Packers station; the loop was repaired a year later in April, however it was for naught as all service on the branch closed on October 6, 1957, due to extreme losses and declining ridership.

 The CTA replaced the elevated train with the #43 bus line, which followed the same route into the Stock Yards; in a way, the line (at least the service and routing) would survive beyond the Stock Yards itself when the Yards closed in 1971, as the New City neighborhood went up on the former grounds of the now-demolished Stock Yards.
-As with most of the structures that once existed in the Yards, there is no remaining structural evidence of the line's existence.
+As with most of the buildings that once existed in the Yards, there is no remaining structural evidence of the line's existence.